Water based levels

 - Geosgaeno and Evrae Altana in Final Fantasy X.

 - The giant clam boss in Aquas, the underwater level, while piloting the submarine vehicle exclusive to the level.

 - The boss of Zoness is a submarine, though battled at the water's surface while in the Arwing.

 - Ultimate Crab Battle.
 The entire games takes place in a boss battle against a Giant Enemy Crab, who has a ridiculously high variety of special attacks mostly based on gadgets he pulls out of himself, hammerspace style.

 - In the Hunt has five of its six boss battles like this.
 Then again, your character is a submarine, so it's not surprising.

 Above Water Boss Battle

 The player is on a platform or more above the water.
-Usually, the boss is either in the water and attacks from there, jumps out of the water at the player from under the floor, or (in the case of Morpha in The Legend of Zelda Ocarina of Time) pretty much IS the water.
+Usually, the boss is either in the water and attacks from there, jumps out of the water at the player from under the floor or, in rare occasions, IS the water.